Learning Sparse Interaction Graphs of Partially Detected Pedestrians for Trajectory Prediction: Introduction

-The first assumption requires that only the pedestrians who are fully observed are considered for modeling social interaction and predicting trajectories in future.
-However, in reality pedestrians enter and exit the considered scene or the detection range of the robot at different times.
-Therefore, a number of detected pedestrians are partially observed, which means they are tracked during a period but may not be fully observed.
-Although this eases model implementation and evaluation, we find the first assumption results in 40.7\% pedestrians in benchmark datasets ignored due to partial observability.
-Moreover, incomplete pedestrian data leads to biased modeling on social interactions.
-The second assumption allows pedestrians that are clearly non-influential (e.g. being far away from the target agent with many other pedestrians in-between) to affect motion of the target agent.
-A workaround to the second assumption is that the target agent needs to pay attention to all pedestrians in a pre-defined neighborhood, in order to exclude the distant and insignificant ones, but the joint influence from too many neighbors in close proximity would still potentially impair the path planning of the target agent, and cause the notorious freezing robot problem~\citep{trautman2010unfreezing}.
+The first assumption defines \emph{fully detected pedestrians} as people who are tracked at every time step during the considered observation and prediction period.
+This assumption implies that only the fully detected pedestrians are considered for modeling social interaction and predicting trajectories.
+In contrast, \emph{partially detected pedestrians} comprise both fully detected pedestrians, and people whose positions are tracked for only a proportion of the considered period.
+Thus, pedestrians who enter the scene later than the beginning of the considered period and who exit earlier than the end are included in partially detected pedestrians.
+Partially detected pedestrians provide complete pedestrian data, while considering only the fully detected pedestrians results in 40.7\% pedestrians ignored in benchmark datasets.
+The incomplete pedestrian data caused by the first assumption leads to biased modeling in social interactions.
+The second assumption requires \emph{full connection} among all pedestrians in the scene, and causes pedestrians that are clearly non-influential to affect motion of the target agent.
+A workaround for the second assumption would be to restrict the target agent to pay attention to pedestrians in a pre-defined neighborhood and neglect the distant ones~\cite{alahi2016social}.
+However, the joint influence from too many neighbors in close proximity would still potentially impair feature encoding of the target agent.
+With redundant concerns on the insignificant surrounding factors, excessively conservative agent behavior may be much like the notorious freezing robot problem~\cite{trautman2010unfreezing}.